gururaser/RoleRadar/README.md

 - Location and salary ranges
 - Required skills and experience levels
 - Application links and posting dates

+## ⚠️ Limitations

+Please note the following limitations of the current demo version:

+### Data Scope
+- **Job Categories**: Only includes 4 job categories:
+  - Data Analyst positions
+  - Data Engineer positions
+  - Data Scientist positions
+  - Software Engineer positions

+### Geographic Coverage
+- **Countries**: Limited to job postings from:
+  - 🇺🇸 United States
+  - 🇬🇧 United Kingdom
+  - 🇦🇺 Australia
+  - 🇨🇦 Canada

+### Temporal Coverage
+- **Data Currency**: Job postings are from **2023 only**
+- Data may not reflect current market conditions or available positions

+### Data Volume
+- The demo dataset contains a subset of available job postings
+- Results may be limited compared to comprehensive job search platforms

+**Note**: This is a demonstration version.
+In a production environment, the system could be easily extended to include:
+- Additional job categories and industries
+- Global geographic coverage
+- Real-time job posting updates
+- Larger and more diverse datasets

 ## 🤝 Contributing